DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-asking-candidates-for-reference-details-when-they-apply.md

 ![Screenshot showing a box with reference details in a table.
 These include type, name, email and how long the candidate has known them and for how long.
 There’s a link to allow the candidate to delete the details.](reference-already-given.png)

-If a candidate started their application before 6pm on 20 September 2022, they would have used the old references process.
+If a candidate originally applied or started their application before 6pm on 20 September 2022, they would have used the old references process.

-The candidate may have:

-- applied using the old process, so they have already received references and chosen 2 for their application
-- started but not submitted their application, so they may already have requested and received references

-The candidate will use the new references process if they apply again or continue their application in the 2022 to 2023 recruitment year.
+They’ll use the new process if they apply again or continue their application in the 2022 to 2023 recruitment cycle.

+Their application will contain the details of their reference requests from the old process, except for requests which failed to send or where the person said they could not give a reference.

-If they applied using the old process then they’ll see the details they entered about the person giving a reference.
-They will not be able to change them.
+The candidate will see the details of the reference request and will be able to:

-If they only started their application using the old process but did not submit it, then they will:

-- not be able to change the details of requests if they’ve received the reference
-- be able to change the details of requests if they have not received the reference
+- change the details or delete them if the reference has not been received
-- not see the details of requests if the email bounced or the person said they could not give a reference
+- delete the details if the reference has been received

-In any case, the candidate can delete details of a reference request.
-If they do this then the training provider will not see the reference.
+If they delete the details, the reference will not be sent to the training provider.

-The candidate can only accept their offer once they have details for 2 references.

 ## Research